zedpr0/hestiaDynamicDNS/README.md

 ## How to use?

-Place a get request to the app with basic auth which should be an authorised account that can access the HestiaCP API.
+Place a GET request to the app with basic auth which should be an authorised account that can access the HestiaCP API.
 Include the required query parameters listed below.

 ## Supported Query Parameters